top of page

 Once you've been accepted to our programme and are wishing to register in the Netherlands but not necessarily planning to live in Arnhem you are welcome to seek our advice about housing-possibilities in other Dutch cities.
 But please note that our capacities to help you in this regard are fairly limited.
 You will also have to check whether you need a visa (MVV) or a residence permit (VVR).

-Nuffic, the Netherlands organisation for international cooperation in higher education, also provides extensive information about studying in the Netherlands: www.nuffic.nl/international-students
+Nuffic, the Netherlands organisation for international cooperation in higher education, also provides extensive information about studying in the Netherlands: www.nuffic.nl/en

 FOR NON-EU STUDENTS